wachaon/wes/docs/README.en.md

 module.exports = add
 ```

-### console
+### *console*

 *wes* In `WScript.Echo` and `WScript.StdErr.WriteLine` instead of the *console* use the.

-You can output characters to the command line with `console.log` .
+Output characters to the command line with `console.log` .
 It also supports formatted strings.
-You can use the format operator `%` to specify a format string.
+Output the format string using the format operator `%` .

 ```javascript
 console.log(`item: %j`,  {name: 'apple', id: '001', price: 120 })